Analog computation with transcriptional networks: Transcriptional networks can implement nonnegative polynomial ODEs

 One could generalize the definition of ratio-implementation to other representations, including the direct representation where each variable $x$ in the original dynamical system is represented directly by a transcription factor $x$, or perhaps a mix of the ratio representation for some variables and the direct representation for others.
 For simplicity, we state the definition in terms of the ratio representation studied in this paper.
 However, in the ``extremum-seeking'' example in \Cref{sec:extremum}, we use a mixed representation.

 Our main theorem says that a transcriptional network can implement arbitrary polynomial ODEs from any initial condition that stays nonnegative, so long as any variable whose ODE is not in Hungarian form stays bounded away from 0.
-Formally:
+(Note that staying bounded away from 0 means starting strictly positive, and also not converging to 0.)
+We note that $\gamma$ is a parameter of \Cref{alg:construction}, not an output, since in general $b_\mathrm{max}$ is uncomputable from the ODEs and initial conditions, due to the ability of polynomial ODEs to simulate Turing machines~\cite{bournez2017odes}. \opt{sub,final}{ A full proof of \Cref{thm:ODEtoTN} is given in \Cref{apx:results}. }

-\todo{ML: Change all references to the construction to this algorithm. explain that algebraic simplification is necessary.}
+\todo{DD: We should emphasize that $\gamma$ cannot be computed from $P$, since PODEs are Turing-universal.
+In the Python package I think we actually have $\gamma$ be an input, but we should emphasize that there's no way in general to compute $\max_i \sup_{t \ge 0} p_i^-(\vec{x}(t))/x_i(t)$, so $\gamma$ is maybe better thought of as an input to the algorithm, with an (uncomputable) constraint it must obey.}